ulrichwohak/ulrichwohak.github.io/index.md

 I am a PhD Economics candidate at the Vienna University of Economics and Business (WU Wien).
 My research interests include empirical industrial organization, applied microeconometrics and the application of machine-learning to causal questions.

+I am also a senior member at the Central European University's [MicroData](https://github.com/ceumicrodata) and contribute to expert witness report for the Austrian Cartel Court in Phase II mergers.

 <br>

 **Contact Information:**